ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/index.md

 ## What is Autosuggest JS SDK?

-Autosuggest provides dynamic suggestions that appear while users type in a search box.
-These suggestions help users refine their intent and find what they are looking for faster.

-With the Autosuggest JS SDK, you can easily enable:
+## What is the Autosuggest JS SDK?

+The **Autosuggest JS SDK** is a JavaScript library that enables real-time suggestions in a search input as users type.
+It helps guide users toward relevant queries by dynamically displaying suggestions based on partial input.

+The SDK supports multiple suggestion types, allowing applications to present contextual and relevant options during the search interaction.
+By surfacing suggestions early, Autosuggest improves search usability and reduces the effort required to complete a query.

+Supported suggestion types include:

 - Keyword and query suggestions
-- Popular and trending search terms
+- Popular search terms
-- In-field suggestions while typing
+- In-field suggestions during typing
-- Promoted or curated suggestions
+- Promoted suggestions
 - Top search queries

-All suggestions are powered by Unbxd’s backend intelligence and delivered with low latency for a smooth user experience.

 ---

 ## Why use the Autosuggest JS SDK?

-- ⚡ Lightweight and fast — no build tools required
-- 🔌 Easy to integrate using plain JavaScript
-- 🎛 Fully configurable behavior and callbacks
-- 🎯 Improves search relevance and user engagement
+- **Lightweight** — Designed with a minimal footprint to ensure fast load times and optimal performance.
+- **Simple integration** — Easily integrates with plain JavaScript and does not require a build step or additional tooling.
+- **Configurable** — Offers flexible configuration options along with event callbacks to customize behavior and UI interactions.
+- **Improves search usability** — Enhances the search experience by helping users refine queries efficiently as they type.
-- 🧩 Works with any frontend stack or framework
+- **Framework-agnostic** — Works seamlessly with any frontend framework or vanilla JavaScript applications.

 ---